 - Unsubsidized Loans—student responsible for paying the interest.

-- EFC—(Expected Family Contribution)-schools subtract EFC from the COA (Cost of Attendance) to determine financial need.
+- SAI— (Student Aid Index)-schools subtract SAI from the COA (Cost of Attendance) to determine financial need.

 Remember, requests for additional aid should be made prior to acceptance or before May 1.